FredericFouche/JavaTHoldem/README.md

 # JavaTHoldem

 JavaTHoldem is a Texas Hold'em poker game written in Java.
-It is a simple implementation of the game, using a console interface.
+It is a simple implementation of the game, using a console interface and ASCII art.
 It is a project for myself to learn Java and to practice programming.

 ## Features